stefanches7/stefanches7.github.io/content/authors/admin/_index.md

 organizations: []

 # Short bio (displayed in user profile at end of posts)
-bio: Researcher and developer interested in Artificial Intelligence and Dynamic Systems.
+bio: Researcher interested in Artificial Intelligence and Dynamic Systems.

 # Interests to show in About widget
 interests: []